NickLiffen/ghas-enablement/README.md

 Loops over the repositories found within the `repos.json` file and enables Code Scanning(CodeQL)/Secret Scanning/Secret Scanning Push Protection/Dependabot Alerts/Dependabot Security Updates.

-If you pick Code Scanning:
+- If you pick Code Scanning:
   - Loops over the repositories found within the `repos.json` file.
 A pull request gets created on that repository with the `codeql-analysis-${language}.yml` found in the `bin/workflows` directory.
-The `${language}` will be replaced at runtime with the primary language of the repository.
-For convenience, all pull requests made will be stored within the `prs.txt` file, where you can see and manually review the pull requests after the script has run.
+  - The `${language}` will be replaced at runtime with the primary language of the repository.
+  - For convenience, all pull requests made will be stored within the `prs.txt` file, where you can see and manually review the pull requests after the script has run.

-If you pick Secret Scanning:
+- If you pick Secret Scanning:
   - Loops over the repositories found within the `repos.json` file.
 Secret Scanning is then enabled on these repositories.

-If you pick Push Protections:
+- If you pick Push Protections:
   - Loops over the repositories found within the `repos.json` file.
 Secret Scanning Push Protection is then enabled on these repositories.

-If you pick Dependabot Alerts:
+- If you pick Dependabot Alerts:
   - Loops over the repositories found within the `repos.json` file.
 Dependabot Alerts is then enabled on these repositories.

-If you pick Dependabot Security Updates:
+- If you pick Dependabot Security Updates:
   - Loops over the repositories found within the `repos.json` file.
 Dependabot Security Updates is then enabled on these repositories.

-If you pick Actions:
+- If you pick Actions:
   - Loops over the repositories found within the `repos.json` file.
 Actions is then enabled on these repositories.
-This is useful if you want to ensure that the Code Scanning workflow can run and Actions isn't disabled.
+  - This is useful if you want to ensure that the Code Scanning workflow can run and Actions isn't disabled.

-If you pick Create Issue:
+- If you pick Create Issue:
   - Loops over the repositories found within the `repos.json` file.
-An issue will be created with the [following text](./src/utils/text/issueText.ts) alerting repository maintainers that a pull request for CodeQL was created, along with other helpful resources.
+An issue will be created with the [following text](./src/utils/text/issueText.ts).
+  - This alerts repository maintainers that a pull request for CodeQL was created, along with other helpful resources.

 ## Prerequisites